ubuntu/ubuntu-insights/README.md

 This is an [open source](LICENSE) project, and we warmly welcome community contributions, suggestions, and constructive feedback.
 If you're interested in contributing, please take a look at our [Contribution guidelines](CONTRIBUTING.md) first.

 - To report an issue, please file a bug report against our repository, using a bug template.
-- For suggestions and constructive feedback, report a feature request, using the proposed template.
+- For suggestions and constructive feedback, open a feature request issue using the proposed template.

 ## Get in touch